claceio/docs/content/docs/Applications/Overview.md

 By default, changes are applied to the stage app.
 Add the `--promote` option to promote the changes.
 Use the `--approve` option to approve any permission changes required by apps.

 The `--reload` option controls whether new source code is loaded for apps during the apply operation.
-Setting it to `none` means no apps are reloaded, `updated` means apps which have a config update are reloaded. `matched` means all apps matched by the app glob are reloaded, even if there is no config update.
+Setting it to `none` means no apps are reloaded, `updated` means apps which have a config update are reloaded. `matched` (the default) means all apps matched by the app glob are reloaded, even if there is no config update.

-If no app glob is specified, `--reload` defaults to `updated`, all apps with a config update are reloaded.
-If an app glob is specified, `--reload` defaults to `matched`, all matched apps are reloaded, even if there is no config change.

-So `clace apply apps.ace` will reload only the updated apps. `clace apply apps.ace all` will apply updates and then reload all the apps.

 By default, changes are applied as a three way merge.
 The old config and new config are compared against the live config.
-If there are changes beween old and new declarative config, those changes are applied.
+If there are changes between old and new declarative config, those changes are applied.
 Changes done imperatively are not overwritten.
 Using the `--force` option will overwrite any changes applied imperatively through the CLI or UI.
 The new declarative config overwrites any existing state when `--force` is used.

 ### App Configuration